LineageOS/lineage_wiki/pages/libvirt-qemu.md

 Tablet input devices are supported in all scenarios since LineageOS 22.
 With tablet input device, you can move the mouse cursor across the border without grabbing the mouse cursor.
-However, tablet input device is unsupported in recovery mode yet.
+However, tablet input devices are unsupported in recovery mode in versions earlier than LineageOS 22.1.

 {% include alerts/note.html content="Both EvTouch and VirtIO types of tablets are supported." %}